What is a Non-Recourse Loan?

 Clearly, the majority of the risk and exposure with non-recourse loans rests with the lender.
-If the asset decreases in value while in the possession of the borrower and the borrower defaults, it is the lender’s obligation to come up with the money that is lost.
+If the asset used as collateral decreases in value while in the possession of the borrower and the borrower defaults, then it is the lender’s obligation to come up with the money that is lost.

-For such reasons, non-recourse loans are much more difficult to come by and qualify for.
-Commercial lenders will often only extend non-recourse loans to certain types of properties and especially worthy borrowers.
+Therefore, non-recourse loans are much more difficult to come by and qualify for.
+Commercial lenders will often only extend non-recourse loans to finance certain types of properties and only to especially worthy borrowers.
 Stable finances and an excellent credit score are two important factors that a lender looks at before considering a non-recourse loan.

 Another major factor considered?
 The earning history/potential for profit of a property.
 The lender must take into consideration what the property was used for, what it will be used for, and where it’s located, among other things.

-Regardless of the abovementioned factors, because of the sheer risk to lenders, non-recourse loans have a higher interest rate than recourse loans to compensate the lender for the additional risk.
+Regardless of the abovementioned factors, because of the sheer risk to lenders, non-recourse loans carry a higher interest rate than recourse loans to compensate the lender for the additional risk.

-Lenders do have one advantage when offering non-recourse loans – something called “the bad boy carve-out.”
-The bad boy carve-out refers to a clause attached to almost all non-recourse loans.
-In the event that the borrower conducts any fraudulent activity or misrepresents themselves in any way, the non-recourse loan becomes a full recourse loan, and the lender can then go after any of the borrower’s assets in case of default.
-Activity that can trigger the bad boy carve-out clause to take effect includes:
+Lenders do have one advantage when offering non-recourse loans – something called “the bad boy carve out.”
+The bad boy carve out refers to a clause attached to almost all non-recourse loans.
+In the event that the borrower conducts any fraudulent activity or misrepresents themselves in any way, the non-recourse loan becomes a full recourse loan and the lender can then go after any of the borrower’s assets in a case of default.
+Activity that can trigger the bad boy carve out clause to take effect includes: